Bit behind . . . doing best I can!

 3. KRT in particular.
 KRT conduct multiple experiments that show subjects’ propensity to select one homicide grade over another in patterns reflecting CE.
 Rather than reproduce them, I will present a composite representation based on the “Self-defense?” problem from Session 1.

-Let’s imagine that had that case been tried on alternative theories of murder, defined as intentional killing, and voluntary manslaughter, defined as intentional killing based on an honest but unreasonable belief that deadly force was necessary to avert an immediate threat of death or great bodily harm.
-Imagine further that were the case tried on this basis to multiple juries, 50% of them would find Rich (the defendant) guilty of murder and 50% of voluntary manslaughter.
+Let’s imagine that case had been tried on alternative theories of murder, defined as intentional killing, and voluntary manslaughter, defined as intentional killing based on an honest but unreasonable belief that deadly force was necessary to avert an immediate threat of death or great bodily harm.
+Imagine further that were the case tried on this basis to multiple juries, 50% of them would find Rick (the defendant) guilty of murder and 50% of voluntary manslaughter.

 Now imagine the case is tried on these two theories plus a third: either “hate crime” murder, defined as an intentional killing motivated by animus against the victim based on his or her group identity; or complete self-defense, defined as an honest and reasonable belief that deadly force was necessary to avert an immediate threat of death of great bodily harm.